Table of contents

 - crime detection, prevention, and prosecution;

 - to verify your identity and establish the source of funding in any transaction;

 - to carry out appropriate anti-fraud checks (by conducting online searches using a third party identity provider).
 Please note that this will not affect your credit rating;

 - to ensure your personal information remains accurate.
 In connection with these obligations we may periodically re-verify the personal data we hold about you to ensure it remains accurate and current (including by disclosing your personal data to and receiving personal data about you from third party identity and address verification services).
 If we update your personal data as a result of these verification processes, we will take reasonable steps to inform you.
 If you believe any of the personal data we hold about you is not accurate, please contact us using contact details in Section 3;

 - to assess and manage any potential risks and prevent problem gambling.

 D) Under your consent

 Marketing and market research

-We will send you relevant offers and news about our products and services in a number of ways including by email, sms, phone call, post, social media targeted advertising, but only if you have previously agreed to receive these marketing communications.
+We will send you relevant offers and news about our products and services in a number of ways including by email, sms, phone call, post, social media targeted advertising, and collect analytics data to evaluate their relevance, but only if you have previously agreed to receive these marketing communications.
 When you register with us we will ask if you would like to receive marketing communications, and you can change your marketing choices online, over the phone or in writing at any time.